mbkoltai/mbkoltai.github.io/_posts/ecopol/2018-09-30-reprod_multipl2.md

 *Table 1: simple reproduction* (normalized)

-As can be seen, constant capital produced (2/3) is equal to constant capital consumed in this cycle of production (sum of the column $$C_i$$).
-The amount of *CoG* produced $$W_2 = V_1 + V_2 + S_1 + S_2 = 1/3$$, so all profits will be spent on buying up consumer goods (throughout it is assumed there is no saving from wages either).
+As can be seen, constant capital produced ($$W_1=2/3$$) is equal to constant capital consumed (sum of the column $$C_i$$) in this cycle of production .
+The amount of *CoG* produced $$W_2 = V_1 + V_2 + S_1 + S_2 = 1/3$$, so all profits will be spent on buying consumer goods (throughout it is assumed there is no saving from wages either).

 This would be unrealistic if it were meant as a model of a capitalist economy, since capitalism is about growth (accumulation), but it is useful analytically.
-For if there is expansion, simple reproduction is still embedded within the growing economic system, but now it adds new units to its capital stock on top of it.
+For if there is expansion, simple reproduction is still embedded within the growing economic system, but now it adds new units to its capital stock and/or its workforce as well.

-A model of a growing economy is *expanded reproduction*, a numerical example of which is in *Table 2* below
+A model of a growing economy is what we call *expanded reproduction*, a numerical example of which is in *Table 2* below

 | Departments | Constant capital $$C_i$$ | Variable capital $$V_i$$  | Surplus value $$S_i$$ | Total output $$W_i$$ |
 | :-------------: |:------------------:| :---------------:|:----------:|:----------:|